deanofgreen/deanofgreen.github.io/vision.md

 The Dean of Green will keep Tualatin green by promoting plant growth, urban farming, and communal gardens.
 He believes increased plant growth could help the community bond and see the true beauty of nature.
 He believes all plants, regardless of appearance, scent, and uses, should be cared for and valued equally.

 ### Climate Change
-Climate Change: The Dean of Green believes Climate change is the greatest threat to the US in existence.
+The Dean of Green believes climate change is the greatest threat to the US in existence.
 He believes by growing more plants and weeds this change can be reduced or even reversed.

 ### Trade
 The Dean of Green is highly pro-trade and free market.
 He believes this will allow far greater access to key goods and greater market choice, particularly in the recreation sector.